ros2/design/articles/ros2_access_control_policies.md

 Attributes:
 - **path**: Fully qualified enclave path

+Given that multiple nodes can be composed into a single process, an enclave is used to contain the collection of profiles of all respective nodes.
 An enclave may therefore be considered the union of contained profiles.
+Note that the union of profiles within an enclave will result in denied privileges of any profile to supersede all allowed privileges for every profile.
+E.g. if a profile asks for a permission but a matching permission has been explicitly denied by another profile in the enclave, the deny rule will take precedence.
+See section `<profile>` Tag for more info on how MAC is applied.

 ### `<profiles>` Tag